Novel Glioblastoma Trial Begins Immediately

 Current research indicates that temporarily delaying use of standard treatment has little negative effect on overall survival.
 Patients in the two immunotherapy arms will be monitored for therapeutic efficacy and safety and can remain on study treatment as long as they are benefiting.
 Mainstream care is always available if needed.

-“There are several advantages to initiating the PIN trial here,” said Tiffany Juarez, PhD, program manager for translational research at John Wayne Cancer Institute.
+“There are several advantages to initiating the PIN trial here,” said Tiffany Juarez, PhD, program manager for translational research at Saint John’s Cancer Institute.
 “There is close collaboration between our world-class neurosurgeons and our neuro-oncologist Dr. Kesari.
 This is essential for managing the logistics of such a trial along with having highly capable and flexible research staff to coordinate efforts.
 We stay up to date with technological and clinical advances and routinely perform molecular profiling.
 Over time this will provide a better understanding of the tumor microenvironment and help identify which patients may benefit the most from immunotherapy.”

 There are few drugs approved for brain cancer because of hurdles inherent to these kinds of cancer.
 The difficulty of crossing the blood-brain barrier to get drugs into the brain is one such obstacle, along with specifically targeting infiltrative disease while sparing healthy tissue.
 “The immunotherapy drugs to be used in the trial have shown a lot of success in other cancer types.
 This trial can be seen as a platform to test other investigational agents in a setting that gives an early read out of activity,” Dr. Juarez added.